 How Does Subrogation Work?

-How Does This Affect Me?
+How Does This Affect the Insured?

 For one thing, if you have a deductible, your insurer wasn't the only one that had to pay.
 In a $10,000 accident with a $1,000 deductible, you lost some money too – namely, $1,000.
 If your insurer is lax about bringing subrogation cases to court, it might opt to recoup its costs by upping your premiums.
 On the other hand, if it has a capable legal team and pursues those cases enthusiastically, it is doing you a favor as well as itself.
 If all is recovered, you will get your full thousand-dollar deductible back.
 If it recovers half (for instance, in a case where you are found 50 percent to blame), you'll typically get half your deductible back, depending on your state laws.

 In addition, if the total expense of an accident is over your maximum coverage amount, you could be in for a stiff bill.
 If your insurance company or its property damage lawyers, such as insurance dispute attorneys Tacoma, WA, successfully press a subrogation case, it will recover your expenses as well as its own.

 All insurance agencies are not created equal.
 When shopping around, it's worth weighing the records of competing companies to evaluate whether they pursue valid subrogation claims; if they resolve those claims without dragging their feet; if they keep their clients updated as the case goes on; and if they then process successfully won reimbursements immediately so that you can get your deductible back and move on with your life.
 If, on the other hand, an insurer has a reputation of honoring claims that aren't its responsibility and then covering its bottom line by raising your premiums, you'll feel the sting later.